cunybpl/nycet_pnp/src/content/calculation_methodologies/air-handling-unit.md

 <table class="equation-table">
 <tbody>
   <tr>
-    <td class="tg-0pky">$$E = $$</th>
-    <td class="tg-0pky">Total energy usage for the AHU, kWh</th>
+    <td class="tg-0pky">$$E = \text{Total energy usage for the AHU, kWh}$$</th>
   </tr>
 </tbody>
 </table>

-## Two-speed VFD-controlled Fans OR Constant Speed, Constant Volume Fans Using a Current Transformer
+### Two-speed VFD-controlled Fans OR Constant Speed, Constant Volume Fans Using a Current Transformer

 This calculation tool is for VFD-controlled fans that are operated at two speeds, as well as for a constant speed, constant volume system.
-Measured input data include hourly average current (in Amps), as directly measured by current sensors, and spot measurements for true power at both high and low speed operation for the supply and return fans in the AHU.
+Measured input data include hourly average current (in Amps), as directly measured by current transformers, and spot measurements for true power at both high and low speed operation for the supply and return fans in the AHU.
 If the tool is used for a constant speed, constant volume system, then set the low speed input data to zeroes and enter the all the input data for high speed.

 1. Convert seconds fan is on per our to percent fan is on per hour (Worksheet: "Step 2.
 Percent Runtime Calcs") for supply and return fans.